GPUnion: Autonomous GPU Sharing on Campus: Related Work

-\textbf{Infrastructure-as-a-Service Platforms.} OpenStack represents the most comprehensive approach to cloud infrastructure management, providing a full-featured IaaS platform with interrelated services for compute, networking, storage, and identity management ~\cite{openstack_architecture}.
+OpenStack represents the most comprehensive approach to cloud infrastructure management, providing a full-featured IaaS platform with interrelated services for compute, networking, storage, and identity management~\cite{openstack_architecture}.
 While OpenStack's modular design and extensive ecosystem have proven successful at managing millions of cores in production clouds worldwide, its high complexity and heavy resource footprint make it unsuitable for the voluntary, lightweight sharing model required in campus environments.
-The platform requires significant expertise to deploy and operate, with steep learning curves for coordinating upgrades across multiple services—characteristics that conflict with the autonomous participation principle central to \textsf{GPUnion}.
+The platform requires significant expertise to deploy and operate, with steep learning curves for coordinating upgrades across multiple services, which conflicts with the autonomous participation principle central to \sysname{}.

 Apache CloudStack takes a contrasting approach, emphasizing simplicity and quick deployment through a monolithic architecture where all core services come pre-integrated~\cite{kumar2014apache}.
 CloudStack's user-friendly design and support for multiple hypervisors make it more accessible than OpenStack for small-to-medium deployments.
 However, its less modular and extensible nature limits customization possibilities, while its smaller community and slower development pace restrict the availability of specialized features needed for dynamic GPU sharing scenarios.